boschresearch/fmi_adapter/README.md

 ## License

-fmi_adapter_ros2 is open-sourced under the Apache-2.0 license.
+fmi_adapter is open-sourced under the Apache-2.0 license.
 See the [LICENSE](LICENSE) file for details.

-For a list of other open source components included in fmi_adapter_ros2, see the file [3rd-party-licenses.txt](3rd-party-licenses.txt).
+For a list of other open source components included in fmi_adapter, see the file [3rd-party-licenses.txt](3rd-party-licenses.txt).

 ## Quality assurance